Spacechild1/vstplugin/README.md

 The binaries available at https://git.iem.at/pd/vstplugin/-/releases are built against the standard Wine version shipped with Debian.
 If you want to use a newer Wine version, you might have to build *vstplugin* from source.

-*vstplugin* searches for plugins in the standard Windows VST directories inside the 'drive_c' directory of your Wine folder.
+*vstplugin* searches for plugins in the standard Windows VST directories inside the `drive_c` directory of your Wine folder.
-The default Wine folder is '~/.wine' and the default Wine loader is the `wine` command; both can be overriden with the `WINEPREFIX` resp. `WINELOADER` environment variables.
+The default Wine folder is `~/.wine` and the default Wine loader is the `wine` command; both can be overriden with the `WINEPREFIX` resp. `WINELOADER` environment variables.

 NOTE: plugins "converted" by LinVst or Yabridge will be automatically preferred over the built-in Wine bridge.
 Later we might provide an option to change this.